 This is in the south-west, it is probably the most pictured bar.
 It is the bar where royal visitors are regularly greeted and some like the view into York from above its arch.
-If you pay you can enjoy its well-presented, informative museum [and its hot drinks machine].
+If you pay you can enjoy its well-presented, informative museum [and cold drinks].
+P.11.1

-The Lesser Gateways: Fishergate and Victoria Bars and Fishergate Postern These can also claim to be medieval gateways into York but they are much less impressive.
-At Fishergate Bar and Fishergate Postern you can see interesting medieval stonework; Friends of York Walls sometimes open the tall, roofed tower which guarded the postern [for details see http://yorkwalls.org.uk].
+The Lesser Gateways: Fishergate Bar, Fishergate Postern and Victoria Bar

+These are in the south corner between Walmgate Bar and Micklegate Bar, they can also claim to be medieval gateways into York but they are much less impressive.
+At Fishergate Bar and Fishergate Postern you can see interesting medieval stonework;

+Friends of York Walls sometimes open the tall, roofed tower which guarded the postern [for details see http://yorkwalls.org.uk].

-Access to the wall-walk and trail
+Access to the wall-walk and trail [see also map1]